-To enable a comparison to be made between European countries, Franklin + Andrews has compared costs for a generic 2250 m2 factory.
-To simplify the comparison, the costs of compliance with local building regulations have not been taken into account.
-Likewise, variations in land acquisition costs, capital allowances, finance costs and taxes, which have all been excluded for the purposes of this study.
+To enable a comparison to be made between different European countries, Franklin + Andrews looked at the costs of a generic 2250 m2 factory unit without considering the cost of compliance with local building regulations.
+A full cost study would also need to include land acquisition costs, capital allowances, finance costs and taxes, which have all been excluded for the purposes of this study.

 Labour costs and productivity

-A significant factor in the cost of running a building is the cost and performance of labour is a significant component of the occupancy figure.
-The impact of labour will depend on the type of activity it is performing: for example cleaning, porterage and security costs will all reflect labour costs and productivity to a far greater extent than communication costs.
-The labour performance factor table (right) illustrates productivity across Europe.
-The figures were compiled from an analysis of three independent studies of labour-intensive activity across Europe, taking into account a broad spread of factors such as working environment, climate, skills and applied training.
+The cost and performance of labour is a significant component of the occupancy figure.
+The impact of labour will depend on the type of activity: for example, cleaning, porterage and security costs will all reflect labour costs and productivity to a far greater extent than communication costs.
+The labour performance factor table (attached) illustrates productivity across Europe.
+The figures were complied from an analysis of three independent studies of labour-intensive activity across Europe, taking into account a broad spread of factors such as working environment, climate, skills, applied training and so on.
 The average figures from all three studies were applied here.

-The labour performance factor read in conjunction with the average salary gives an indication of which countries are most economic for labour-intensive activity.
+The labour performance factor, when read in conjunction with the average salary, gives an indication of which countries are most economic for labour intensive activity.

 Time and usage factors

-For this study, the whole-life costs of the building were considered over a 25-year occupancy period.
-However, the period of ownership will cause significant changes to a manufacturing plant's whole-life cost since the cost of occupancy over the lifetime of a building is generally far greater than the initial cost of construction.
+The period of ownership will cause significant changes to a manufacturing plant's whole-life cost.
+For all countries, the cost of occupancy over the lifetime of a building is far greater than the initial cost of construction.
 Therefore, when deciding where to locate a facility, it is important to consider how long the facility will be required.
-For example, if we reduce the operational life of the building to 10 years, Greece undercuts Italy to become the cheapest country to build and operate the building.
+For this study the whole-life costs of the building were considered over a 25-year occupancy period.